rahuljugnarain/property-project/README.md

 * Progress Tracker

 # How to Use
+main.py - initial python script version
+streamlit.py - using streamlit to create a deployable page

 1. Enter a Postcode (e.g. SW11)
 2. Enter the number of rooms
 3. Click "Calculate"